 The British Dental Association also warned of getting teeth done abroad.

-They’d conducted a survey which showed 86% of the patients who’d travel abroad developed complications (mainly when dental crowns were involved).
+They’d conducted a survey which showed 86% of the patients who’d travelled abroad developed complications (mainly when dental crowns were involved).

 While some were happy with the cosmetic appearance of their teeth, there were others who thought that those teeth resembled that of a horse.
 And that’s what Turkey teeth became.